 Sales taxes in the U.S. are levied by state, county and municipal governments, affecting the price you pay for goods and services in different parts of the country.

-The highest combined state and local sales taxes:
+Some of the highest combined state and local sales taxes:

 - Birmingham and Montgomery, Alabama: 10 percent